Poincar\'e Duality in abstract 6-functor formalisms: First Chern classes

 is the identity morphism (in the homotopy category $D(Y)$).
 So $\bf{1}_Y$ is a direct summand of the invertible object $s^! \bf{1}_{\bf{P}^d_Y}\langle d\rangle$.
 Therefore, Lemma~\ref{lemma:invertible-indecomposable} implies that both $^{\rm{adj}}\cl_s$ and $s^!(^{\rm{adj}}\tr_f)$ must be isomorphisms. \end{proof}

-\begin{thm} Suppose that a $6$-functor formalism $\cal{D}$ is either $\bf{A}^1$-invariant or pre-geometric .
-And let $c_1$ be a strong theory of first Chern classes on $\cal{D}$ underlying a theory of cycle maps $\cl_\bullet$, and $f\colon X \to Y$ be a smooth morphism of pure relative dimension $d$ (see \cite[Def.\,1.8.1]{H3}).
+\begin{thm} Suppose that a $6$-functor formalism $\cal{D}$ is either weakly $\bf{A}^1$-invariant or pre-geometric.
+Let $c_1$ be a strong theory of first Chern classes on $\cal{D}$ underlying a theory of cycle maps $\cl_\bullet$ and let $f\colon X \to Y$ be a smooth morphism of pure relative dimension $d$ (see \cite[Def.\,1.8.1]{H3}).
 Then the right adjoint to the functor

 is given by the formula